romanpierson/vertx-logging-playground/README.md

 * **vertx-web-accesslog** LoggingAppender with Logback
 * **vertx-web-accesslog** ElasticSearchAppender (still without ES setup - to come)
 * **vertx-web-accesslog** PrefixableConsoleAppender - example of custom Appender
+* **vertx-web-accesslog** MyCustomSecondDurationElement - shows how you can replace an existing pattern with your custom implementation
 * **reactiverse-contextual-logging** Using contextual logging (MDC) with logback